ocean90/media-modal-demo/README.md

    * Demos are located in /demos/
    * Each demo has its own class, which extends `Media_Modal_Demo_Page_Abstract`
    * The custom JavaScript stuff is stored into the global var `ds.media`
+* Moved demo page menu from settings to plugins
 * Docs, a lot of docs

 #### 0.3
 * Added fifth demo